6-hydroxynicotinate reductase

-Thus, the two substrates of this enzyme are 6-oxo-1,4,5,6-tetrahydronicotinate and oxidized ferredoxin, whereas its two products are 6-hydroxynicotinate and reduced ferredoxin.
+The two substrates of this enzyme are 6-hydroxynicotinic acid and reduced ferredoxin.
+Its products are 1,4,5,6-tetrahydro-6-oxonicotinic acid and oxidized ferredoxin.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with an iron-sulfur protein as acceptor.
 The systematic name of this enzyme class is 6-oxo-1,4,5,6-tetrahydronicotinate:ferredoxin oxidoreductase.
 Other names in common use include 6-oxotetrahydronicotinate dehydrogenase, 6-hydroxynicotinic reductase, HNA reductase, and 1,4,5,6-tetrahydro-6-oxonicotinate:ferredoxin oxidoreductase.